-There is considerable debate on how Dilaudid® and morphine differ in creating side effects.
-Both drugs can cause side effects like sleepiness, constipation, dizziness, cognitive distortion, and nausea/vomiting.
-Some reports suggest that Dilaudid® is less likely to create nausea or vomiting, and morphine is also linked to a higher level of cognitive distortion and mood depression.
+There is considerable debate when it comes to differentiating the side effects of Dilaudid® and morphine.
+Both drugs can cause sleepiness, constipation, dizziness, cognitive distortion, and nausea that leads to vomiting; both can also lead to feelings of euphoria, depression, or both.
+Some reports suggest that Dilaudid® is less likely to create nausea or vomiting, and others link morphine to a higher level of cognitive distortion and mood depression.

-Conclusions about side effects are based on trials and they may not always represent how individuals will respond to either of these drugs, which is why many people who have chronic pain issues prefer one drug to the other.
-Frequently, patients who are having significant side effects with one of these medicines switch to the other medication and find it preferable.
+Conclusions about side effects are usually based on trials and they may not provide an accurate representation of how individuals will respond.
+To some extent this is why many people who have chronic pain issues prefer one drug to the other.
+Patients who are having significant side effects with one of these medicines frequently switch and find the alternative preferable.